Louisiana presidential primary pushed back again, to July 11 - KVIA

 BATON ROUGE, La.
 (AP) — Gov. John Bel Edwards on Tuesday again delayed Louisiana’s presidential primary because of the coronavirus — this time to July 11 — as the state’s chief elections officer asked lawmakers to expand mail-in balloting and early voting.

 The primary originally had been scheduled for April 4.
-Edwards has pushed back the election twice at the request of Secretary of State Kyle Ardoin as Louisiana continues to grapple with the virus outbreak, which has hit the state especially hard.
+Edwards, a Democrat, has pushed back the election twice at the request of Republican Secretary of State Kyle Ardoin as Louisiana continues to grapple with the virus outbreak, which has hit the state especially hard.

 In the past month, more than a dozen states have postponed their primaries to give them time to adjust and plan.
 Louisiana’s primary initially was postponed until June 20, before being pushed back an extra three weeks to July, making it one of the last states on the current primary calendar.

+The proposal would allow people who are 60 years old or older; have underlying medical conditions that make them more at risk to the virus; experiencing symptoms of the COVID-19 disease caused by the virus; or recommended to self-isolate to request an absentee ballot instead of voting in person.

+The secretary of state also wants to change some precinct locations, including relocating polling places located at senior citizen centers and nursing homes, according to the proposal submitted to lawmakers and posted online by the House.

-The House and Senate elections oversight committees have meetings scheduled Wednesday to consider the request.
-Ardoin’s spokesman did not return a call for comment Tuesday or provide advance information about what he’s seeking from lawmakers.
+The House and Senate elections oversight committees have meetings scheduled Wednesday to consider the proposal.
+Ardoin’s spokesman did not return a call for comment Tuesday about the emergency request.

+Edwards called the emergency plan, with expanded early voting and mail-in balloting options, “reasonable in light of the circumstance.”

 Among the questions, Dwight said: “If I have COVID-19 and am self-isolating, how do I prove that (to get a mail-in ballot)?
 I don’t know.”